Brackets in multicontact geometry and multisymplectization: Acknowledgments

 \section{Acknowledgments}

 We acknowledge financial support of the {\sl Ministerio de Ciencia, Innovaci\'on y Universidades} (Spain), grants PID2021-125515NB-C21, PID2022-137909NB-C21, and RED2022-134301-T of AEI.
-M. de Le\'on also acknowledges financial support from the Severo Ochoa Programme for Centers of Excellence in R\&D, CEX-2023-001347-S.
+M. de Le\'on also acknowledges financial support from the Severo Ochoa Programme for Centers of Excellence in R\&D, CEX-2023-001347-S. We also wish to thank the anonymous referee for the very helpful comments, which have greatly improved the quality of this manuscript.